maikmerten/riscv-tomthumb/README.md

 # Tom Thumb RISC-V CPU core and demo system

+**WARNING: I stopped working on this project and basically developed something very similar in Verilog, which IMO has better open-source tools available.
+The result is SPU32, which can be found over at https://github.com/maikmerten/spu32 and applies some lessons learned from Tom Thumb.**

 This repository contains the VHDL sources for a simple CPU design which executes RV32I RISC-V instructions (http://riscv.org/) and some peripherals for testing.
 Also included are project files for the Terasic DE0-Nano board (containing an Altera Cyclone IV FPGA) and some programs (mostly assembler) to test the design.